liangzheng816/OfficeDocs-SharePoint/migration/mm-egnyte-step4-review-destinations.md

 3. Select **Save path**.

 >[!Note]
 > Destinations might not be visible on the UI due to admin access limitations, multi-geo tenant issues, recent site creation delays, or special characters in the destination path.
-If this occurs, please upload the data using a CSV file as described in the section below.
+If this occurs, please upload the data using a CSV file as described in the next section.

 ## Upload destinations using a CSV file

 If there are many destinations to edit, you can choose to upload a bulk destinations CSV file.
 Download the *MigrationDestinations.csv* file template to your computer and enter your destinations.
-The template lists all migration tasks that have never been run, and you can add to or modify the “destination path” column.
+The template lists all migration tasks that have never been run, and you can add to or modify the "destination path" column.
 Then save your file as a .csv file using any name you wish.

 ![upload destinations for Google accounts bulk.](media/mm-google-bulk-upload-destination-panel.png)